HungAnhVu/C2abstraction/README.md

     IMPORTANT: You must have convenant running in GIT bash at all times

+    How to create a listener?
+        - On the web GUI, click on the 'Listener' tab.
+Then name your listener and set the port.

 Mouse Script:
     - This python file is used to automatically control your mouse to create a listener on the GUI and create the "grunt" (used for collecting information)